ishratsi/robotics-foundations/README.md

 - **v7: Obstacles and Collision Detection**
   Added rectangular walls in the environment.
 The robot now checks its next position against these obstacles and stops if a collision is detected.
 Supports multiple walls for building simple mazes.

+- **v8: Manual vs Autopilot Modes**
+  At startup, the user can choose between manual control (keyboard) or autopilot mode (circular path).
+  Manual mode is unchanged; autopilot uses predefined velocities to move in a circle.

 ## Next Steps
-- v8: Autopilot paths (square, circle, figure-8)
 - v9: Simulated sensors (rangefinder, lidar)
 - v10: Path planning (A*, obstacle avoidance)
 - v11: Refactoring the update(frame) for multi-robot modularity
+- v12: Grid-based collision acceleration (spatial hashing)
+- v13: Reactive avoidance using sensors (Bug algorithms)
+- v14: Waypoint following (user-defined paths) + replanning on blockages
+- v15: Profiling & benchmarks (time/cProfile) with README charts
+- v16: RL/ML baseline (learned collision avoidance in sim)

 ---